A Field Guide to the Fantasy Aloes of North America

 One common denominator among almost all the most striking dwarf hybrids is their intolerance of severe cold or prolonged spells of very wet, cool weather that is hardwired into many of the dwarf Malagasy species.
 While there are some notable exceptions that can handle 28 degrees F/-2 C if kept on the dry side, many of the more tropical species will be damaged or killed outright by even brief temperature drops into the low-30s F/0-1 C fro prolonged periods.
 One great advantage of their small size is that these plants can be brought indoors and spelled (keep on the dry side) near a bright window for a couple months with no lasting damage to their rosette form or color.

 Because I water heavily from mid-spring to mid-fall, I use a very free-draining mix composed of 60-70% horticultural grade pumice and 30-40% high-quality composted garden soils by volume depending on the species or hybrid background.
 To this, I incorporate small amounts on encapsulated gypsum and dolomitic limestone to compensate for our nearly mineral-free tap water and add generous amounts of Nutricote 14-14-14 x 180-day release fertilizer.
-During periods of rapid growth, I also provide monthly supplemental drenches with MaxSea All Purpose and Cal-Mag Plus at labeled rates.
+During periods of rapid growth, I also provide occasional supplemental drenches with MaxSea All Purpose and Cal-Mag Plus at labeled rates.

 Properly cultivated fantasy and species aloes should retain a full rosette of healthy leaves and normally shed basal leaves at a notably slower pace than they add new ones.
 I have noticed that some growers show these plants with bare stems even when fairly young, indicating cultural deficiencies past or ongoing.
 I have received the occasional fantasy aloe grown from stem cuttings that had lost their lower foliage during the rooting phase.
 I find that they will invariably offset freely at their bases when conditions improved.
 The leggy top growth can then be pruned off and restarted as a rosette in another pot.
 Almost all of these selections cluster early in their lives if well grown.
 Offsets can be removed either by gently prying them from the base of the mother plant, or by freeing them from the main stem with the tip of a sharp knife.
 Rooting hormones seem to improve speed with which unrooted offsets strike.